-At the Compensation and Human Capital Committee's March 2021 meeting, SBCG presented a compensation risk assessment report that it prepared and developed in consultation with Brighthouse's management, including our Chief Risk Officer, based on its review of our compensation programs.
-SBCG highlighted the compensation governance policies and Board-level controls in place to manage compensation-related risk and the risk-balancing and risk-mitigating features of our 2020 compensation program, including our strong Clawback Policy, balanced pay mix, caps on incentive payouts, and the Compensation and Human Capital Committee's ability to exercise discretion.
+At the Compensation and Human Capital Committee's March 2022 meeting, SBCG presented a compensation risk assessment report that it prepared and developed in consultation with Brighthouse Financial's management, including our Chief Risk Officer, based on its review of our compensation programs.
+SBCG highlighted the compensation governance policies and Board-level controls in place to manage compensation-related risk and the risk-balancing and risk-mitigating features of our 2021 compensation program, including our strong Clawback Policy, balanced pay mix, caps on incentive payouts, and the Compensation and Human Capital Committee's ability to exercise discretion.
 Following a discussion of SBCG's assessment and findings, the Compensation and Human Capital Committee concluded that the risks arising from the Company's compensation programs are not reasonably likely to have a material adverse impact on the Company.

-Section 4 - 2021 Compensation Program Overview
+Section 4 - 2022 Compensation Program Overview

-This section provides an overview of our 2021 executive compensation program, including changes we have made from our 2020 executive compensation program will be more fully discussed in next year's proxy statement (in connection with our 2022 annual meeting of stockholders).
+This section provides an overview of our 2022 executive compensation program, including changes we have made from our 2021 executive compensation program.
+The 2022 executive compensation program will be more fully discussed in next year's proxy statement (in connection with our 2023 annual meeting of stockholders).

-2020 Say-on-Pay Vote and Stockholder Engagement
+2021 Say-on-Pay Vote and Stockholder Engagement

-At our 2020 Annual Meeting, more than 97% of the votes cast by our stockholders voted "FOR" our Say-on-Pay proposal to approve the compensation paid to our NEOs.
-The Compensation and Human Capital Committee considered the results of this vote in reviewing our 2020 executive compensation program and making compensation decisions for our NEOs.
-The Compensation and Human Capital Committee also considered stockholders' views and feedback they shared during our 2020-2021 stockholder engagement program, as discussed above (see "Stockholder Engagement").
-During our engagements, stockholders overwhelmingly expressed approval of our 2019 compensation program and the quality of our compensation-related disclosures.
-Our stockholders also expressed support for our 2020 executive compensation program, including our use of quantitative compensation metrics that are aligned with the Company's strategy to drive long-term value creation.
+At our 2021 Annual Meeting, approximately 94% of the votes cast by our stockholders voted "FOR" our Say-on-Pay proposal to approve the compensation paid to our NEOs.
+The Compensation and Human Capital Committee considered the results of this vote in reviewing our 2021 executive compensation program and making compensation decisions for our NEOs.
+The Compensation and Human Capital Committee also considered stockholders' views and feedback they shared during our 2021-2022 stockholder engagement program, as discussed above (see "Stockholder Engagement").
+During our engagements, stockholders overwhelmingly expressed approval of our 2021 compensation program and the quality of our compensation-related disclosures.
+Our stockholders also expressed support for our 2021 executive compensation program, including our use of quantitative compensation metrics that are aligned with the Company's strategy to drive long-term value creation.
 The following table describes the feedback we received related to our compensation program and how we have addressed it.

-What we heard

-Stockholders did not identify any substantive or significant concerns with our compensation program or pay practices ompensation Discussion and Analysis action 4 - 2021 Compensation Program Overview Brighthouse Financial, I What we heard What we're doing Disclosure about compensation practices was robust It is important for us to be transparent and clear about our compensation program.
+What we heard What we're doing Stockholders did not identify any substantive or significant concerns with our compensation program or pay practices The Compensation and Human Capital Committee values feedback from our stockholders and considers it in its oversight of our executive compensation program.
+We describe certain enhancements in this "Section 4."
+Disclosure about compensation practices was robust It is important for us to be transparent and clear about our compensation program.
 We aim to provide robust and useful disclosure about our compensation practices.
-Provide disclosure about changes to the compensation program due to the COVID-19 pandemic We did not make any COVID-driven changes to our 2020 executive compensation program, including our compensation metrics or targets.
+Provide disclosure about threshold and maximum performance levels Our STI Metrics and PSU Metrics disclosures have been enhanced to include threshold and maximum performance levels.
 See "Compensation Discussion and Analysis - Section 1 - Executive Summary - Responding to the COVID-19 Pandemic."
-Incentive Compensation metrics are aligned with the Company's strategy Our Compensation and Human Capital Committee annually reviews our incentive compensation metrics to ensure that they align with our strategy and incentivize behaviors that we believe will create long-term value for our stockholders.
-See "Proxy Summary - the Brighthouse Story" and "Compensation Discussion and Analysis - Section 1 - Executive Summary."
+Incentive compensation metrics are aligned with the Company's strategy The Compensation and Human Capital Committee annually reviews our incentive compensation metrics to ensure that they align with our strategy and incentivize behaviors that we believe will create long-term value for our stockholders.
+See "Proxy Summary - the Brighthouse Financial Story" and "Compensation Discussion and Analysis - Section 1 - Executive Summary."
+Provide disclosure about how ESG factors, including DE&I, have been incorporated into our compensation program The Compensation and Human Capital Committee has incorporated DE&I factors into its assessment of each NEO's performance.
+See "Compensation Discussion and Analysis - Section 2 - Our 2021 Executive Compensation Program - 2021 Short-Term Incentive Awards."